[Editor’s note: This story was last updated in February 2016. It has since been updated and republished.]

 My recommendation is to go with the Vanguard FTSE All-World ex-US Small-Cap ETF (VSS), a fund that tracks the performance of the FTSE Global Small Cap ex US Index, which consists of approximately 3,050 stocks in 46 countries including the United Kingdom, Canada, Japan and Taiwan.
 Investing in both developed and emerging markets, the fund gives you good exposure to some of the world’s future stars at an annual expense ratio of just 0.2%.

-With such low fees it’s no wonder Vanguard Funds has $2.2 billion in invested in this ETF.
+With such low fees, it’s no wonder Vanguard Funds has $2.2 billion invested in this ETF.

 Allocation: 10% of Portfolio